eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-end>
 ```

-After the GC operations and phases of the final increment of the global cycle complete, the global cycle ends and the STW pause ends, as shown in the following output:
+After the GC operations and sub-operations of the final increment of the global cycle complete, the global cycle ends and the STW pause ends, as shown in the following output:

 ```xml
 <cycle-end id="12389" type="global" contextid="12364" timestamp="2020-10-18T13:35:44.619" />